Canvas

 Now, you place a large photo (800 x 800 pixels) and shrink it down to half its size (400 x 400 pixels):

-On the canvas: It looks smaller but very clear.
+On the canvas: It looks smaller but very clear and possibly sharper than the ones around that were not resized.

 When downloaded: This area will loose its sharpness and some details because the grid will have to transform an image from 800 x 800 pixels to 400 x 400 pixels, loosing details in the process.